+So, how to get to Bratislava from Vienna?
 There is a train between both cities that takes around 1 hour to get from one central station (Wien Hauptbahnhof) to another (Bratislava Hlavná stanica).
-The train is hardly full of people and they run quite often, so you don’t need to buy a ticket online (OBB website), you can just buy a ticket at the train station.
+The train is hardly full of people and they run quite often, so no need to buy a ticket online (OBB website), you can just buy it at the train station.

 The Old Town is 15 min by foot from here and this is honestly the easiest way to get to the center.
 We preferred to walk there rather than take public transport as you get to see more of the city that way.

-Ok, let’s start our day in the 1920’s!
-Head to Michael’s Gate to be more exact.
-The Gate is a 51 meters high tower that houses the exhibition of Weapons of Bratislava City Museum.
-This is the only gate that is still preserved of the medieval fortifications, it dates to 1300!!
-Probably one of the oldest buildings in Bratislava!
-You can climb it to have a better view of the city!
+Ok, let’s start our day back in the 1920’s!
+Head to the city center, or to the Michael’s Gate to be more exact.
+The Gate is a 51 m (167 ft) high tower that houses the exhibition of Weapons of Bratislava City Museum.
+This is the only gate that is still preserved in the medieval fortifications.
+It dates to 1300!
+Jaw-dropping info, I know.
+Probably one of the oldest buildings in Bratislava.

 Food, food, food

 We stopped at the Koliba Kamzik restaurant to reload our energy.
 This cozy restaurant has a welcoming decoration of a traditional Slovak house.
 The waitresses, besides being friendly and helpful, were wearing local outfits.
 Very sweet.

 I had the typical Slovak dish Bryndzové, which is basically potatoes, as a Italian gnocchi, covered by creamy sheep cheese, smoked bacon and pieces of sausage.
 Needless to say that this was yummy, right!

 Not only the food was good, but also the price, only €7,90.
 This is nothing compared to my hometown, Amsterdam. *sigh*